Theory, Analysis, and Best Practices for Sigmoid Self-Attention: Details of FlashSigmoid

-\textbf{Flash Attention in Brief:}\ As pointed at in the main text, the \textsc{FlashAttention}~\citep{DBLP:conf/nips/DaoFERR22} and \textsc{FlashAttention2}~\citep{DBLP:journals/corr/abs-2307-08691} algorithms provide hardware-aware implementations of exact attention mechanism by optimizing for bottlenecks of modern accelerators~\citep{DBLP:journals/micro/ChoquetteGGSK21,DBLP:journals/micro/Choquette23}.
+The application of sigmoid and softmax activation functions, as highlighted in {orange color} in \cref{table:ComparisonOfForwardBackward}, is the only implementation difference in the forward passes.
+Similarly, the expressions for the gradients of the preactivation ($\mathbf{d}\mS$), as highlighted in {purple color} in the table above, is the only implementation difference in the backward passes.
+In light of this, we implement the \textsc{FlashSigmoid} algorithm as an extension of the \textsc{FlashAttention2}~\citep{DBLP:journals/corr/abs-2307-08691} algorithm, which is a highly optimized hardware-aware implementation of $\softmaxattn$. \paragraph{Flash Attention in Brief:}\ As pointed at in the main text, the \textsc{FlashAttention}~\citep{DBLP:conf/nips/DaoFERR22} and \textsc{FlashAttention2}~\citep{DBLP:journals/corr/abs-2307-08691} algorithms provide hardware-aware implementations of exact attention mechanism by optimizing for bottlenecks of modern accelerators~\citep{DBLP:journals/micro/ChoquetteGGSK21,DBLP:journals/micro/Choquette23}.
 These GPUs possess massive amounts (e.g., $\sim80$GB) of High-Bandwidth Memory (HBM), which stores large tensors but is slow in moving the data to the accelerators.
 On the other hand, they have smaller amounts (e.g., $\sim 20$ MB) of SRAM, which is often more than an order magnitude faster for carrying out actual computations using the registers/tensor cores of the GPU.
 This trade-off between memory size and computation speed across hierarchies results in the attention mechanism computation being bottlenecked by memory accesses between the HBM and the SRAM~\citep{DBLP:conf/mlsys/IvanovDB0H21}.
 Consequently, flash algorithms optimize for memory accesses across the hierarchy of GPU memory types in order to accelerate computation of attention mechanism and its gradients. \textsc{FlashSigmoid} is no exception to this approach.

-\Cref{alg:FlashSigmoidForward} describes the forward pass and \cref{alg:FlashSigmoidBackward} describes the backward pass of the \textsc{FlashSigmoid} algorithm.
-We highlight in {orange color} the steps in the forward pass of \textsc{FlashSigmoid} that differ from those in \textsc{FlashAttention2} by virtue of sigmoid activation.
-Similarly, we highlight in {purple color} the differences in the backward pass.
-Finally, we highlight in {blue color} the salient points of \textsc{FlashSigmoid} that further help minimize bottlenecking factors on modern accelerators.